ElanMedoff/josh-css/module-01/part-2.md

 </section>
 ```

 Why doesn't this work?
 The default for height is to be as small as it can.
-When we set `min-height` to be 100%, we're telling it to be 100% of the parent, which has the default height value, which is as small as it can be while containing the children!!!
+When we set `min-height` to be 100%, we're telling it to be 100% of the parent, which has the _default_ height value, which is as small as it can be while containing the children!!!

-When `html` is given `height: 100%`, it takes up the height of the viewport, which serves as our base.
-If every child is given `height: 100%`, it will take up the entire viewport!
-When we finally get to our section, we can use `min-height` again.
+When `html` is given `height: 100%`, it takes up the height of the viewport, which serves as our **base**.
+If every child is given `height: 100%`, it will take up the entire viewport (since every parent is taking up the entire viewport!
+When we finally get to our section, we can use `min-height` again, so that at the least we take up the entire viewport, but we can grow if we need to.

 ```html
 <style>